imq/awesome-projects/doc/incident-response/README.md

 ### Evidence Collection

+* [Acquire](https://github.com/fox-it/acquire) - Acquire is a tool to quickly gather forensic artifacts from disk images or a live system into a lightweight container.
+This makes Acquire an excellent tool to, among others, speedup the process of digital forensic triage.
+It uses [Dissect](https://github.com/fox-it/dissect) to gather that information from the raw disk, if possible.
 * [artifactcollector](https://github.com/forensicanalysis/artifactcollector) - The artifactcollector project provides a software that collects forensic artifacts on systems.
 * [bulk_extractor](https://github.com/simsong/bulk_extractor) - Computer forensics tool that scans a disk image, a file, or a directory of files and extracts useful information without parsing the file system or file system structures.
 Because of ignoring the file system structure, the program distinguishes itself in terms of speed and thoroughness.
 * [Cold Disk Quick Response](https://github.com/rough007/CDQR) - Streamlined list of parsers to quickly analyze a forensic image file (`dd`, E01, `.vmdk`, etc) and output nine reports.